SaM-92/DataInsightChatbot/README.md

 ### Data

 The data is hosted on a PostgreSQL database.

-Ensure your PostgreSQL instance is running and accessible.
+For running the code locally, you can use the SQL database stored in the `data` folder under the name `eirgrid_data.db`.
+You also need to set `connect_to_irish_db(cloud=True)` to `connect_to_irish_db(cloud=False)` in the code.

+### Contributing

+Contributions are welcome!
+Please ensure your pull requests are well-documented and tested.
+Adherence to coding standards, including the use of docstrings and comments, is encouraged.

 ## Contact